How Spatially Modulated Activity Reshapes Active Polymer Conformations: Details on the analytical expansions

 with

-Note that $\mathcal{L}_{ijnm}\neq 0$ only when $\pm i\pm j\pm m\pm n=0$.
-It is also interesting to note that, at $f^a=0$ and using the definition of $D$ Eq.~\eqref{eq:def-D}, we retrieve the expected equilibrium value $L=bN$; for $f\neq 0$ the polymer becomes stretched or compressed.
-However, since real polymers have a fixed contour length, we expand the stretching coefficient, $D$, in powers of $f^a$ as $D = D_0 + D_1 + D_2$ with
+Notice that these results hold for a generic inhomogeneous active force.
+Note also that $\mathcal{L}_{ijnq}\neq 0$ only when $\pm i\pm j\pm q\pm n=0$.
+It is also interesting to note that, at $f_m=0$ and using the definition of $D$ Eq.~\eqref{eq:def-D}, we retrieve the expected equilibrium value $L=bN$; for $f_m\neq 0$ the polymer becomes stretched or compressed.
+However, since real polymers have a fixed contour length, we expand the stretching coefficient, $D$, in powers of $f_m$ as $D = D_0 + D_1 + D_2$ with

 and defining $D_1$ and $D_2$ as those values for which $\Delta L=L-bN = 0+\mathcal{O}(f^3)$.
 Accordingly we get